nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ##### 3.1.1.a `help start`

-If you are a first time user, we strongly encourage you to enter `help start` and follow the guide to kick-start your journey in OneShelf.
+If you are a first time user, we strongly encourage you to follow the guide to kick-start your journey in **OneShelf**.

 Format: `help start`